Famous opera singers of the past are the stuff of legends and icons. They are surrounded in mystery.

 Tenors from all over Europe were contacted.
 In the end, a young tenor was found and engaged to sing the lead.

 After a gruelling 36 hour train ride from Elberfeld to Stockholm, Modest Menzinsky arrived several hours before the scheduled performance.

 He sang.
 The audience loved him.
 The critics wrote his praises.
 And, the Royal Swedish Opera House offered him a permanent contract, which he accepted.

 Modest Menzinsky was on his way to becoming a famous opera singer.

-Click to find out more about one of the famous male opera singers
+Click to find out more about famous male opera singers

 An Opera Singer, Who Was at the Right Place at the Right Time to Get Famous

 It was 1951.
 The Wagnerian Festival at Bayreuth, Germany was taking place for the first time since the end of World War II.

 Herbert von Karajan was the conductor.
 The opera was Das Rheingold (The Rhine Gold), the first of the four operas that comprise Wagner’s Der Ring Des Nibelungen.
 A complete Ring Cycle performance was planned for this inaugural post-war season.